Blueprint Travelers

 Jump to

 Taking a bus through Southern Patagonia may seem daunting, especially with the border crossings.
-However, it is the most economical way to travel through this region.
-We’ve broken down the travel into three sections.
+However, it is the most efficient way to travel through this region when spending time between Arentina and Chile.
+We’ve broken down the travel into three sections based on the most common areas you may be traveling between.

-You can read about what to do in Ushuaia here.
+Read more about what to do in Ushuaia

-You can read about what to do in Torres del Paine (the main reason to go to Puerto Natales) here.
+Read more about what to do in Torres del Paine (the main reason to head to Puerto Natales)

 View of Ushuaia